KnutAM/MaterialModelsBase.jl/README.md

     old::AbstractMaterialState,                     # The old material state
     Δt,                                             # The time step
-    cache::AbstractMaterialCache,                   # A cache that can be used to reduce allocations inside material_response extras::AbstractExtraOutput;                    # Custom struct whose entries can be mutated to provide extra information from material_response's calculations options)                                        # Additional options if desired.
+    cache::AbstractMaterialCache,                   # A cache that can be used to reduce allocations inside material_response extras::AbstractExtraOutput)                    # Custom struct whose entries can be mutated to provide extra information from material_response's calculations
 ```

 ## Dependencies